-- Cargill has three women on its 11-person corporate executive team. - Cargill remains a member of the Paradigm for Parity® coalition, which is committed to addressing the corporate leadership gender gap.
-Cargill has committed to achieving gender parity in leadership positions globally by 2030 and we are making strides towards this goal: The number of women in leadership increased by 1.72% from 30.04% in 2020 to 31.76% in 2021 at the global level. - Cargill is part of the CEO Action for Diversity and InclusionTM, a CEO-driven coalition of companies committed to advancing inclusion and diversity in the workplace.
-In partnership with CEO Action for Diversity and InclusionTM, Cargill hosted a Global Day of Inclusion for the second year in a row, focused on reducing bias, having open frank conversations and reinforcing a culture where every employee feels welcome, valued and heard. - Employees give Cargill high marks on inclusion: In our most recent engagement survey completed in 2018 by more than 120,000 employees, Cargill scored 81% on the survey's inclusion index.
+- Cargill has increased female top leadership representation with five women on its 12-person corporate executive team in 2021.
+Cargill remains a member of the Paradigm for Parity® coalition, which is committed to addressing the corporate leadership gender gap.
+Cargill has committed to achieving gender parity in leadership positions globally by 2030 and we are making strides towards this goal: The number of women in leadership increased by 1.72% from 30.04% in 2020 to 31.76% in 2021 at the global level.
+In the UK, the number of women in leadership increased by 0.35% from 26.62% in 2020 to 26.97% in 2021. - Cargill is part of the CEO Action for Diversity and InclusionTM, a CEO-driven coalition of companies committed to advancing inclusion and diversity in the workplace.
+In partnership with CEO Action for Diversity and InclusionTM, Cargill hosted a Global Day of Inclusion for the second year in a row, focused on reducing bias, having open frank conversations and reinforcing a culture where every employee feels welcome, valued and heard. - Employees give Cargill high marks on inclusion: In our most recent engagement survey completed in 2021 by more than 122,000 employees, Cargill scored above Fortune 100 benchmark on comparable questions included in the survey's inclusion index.
 This index measures to what extent employees feel valued, can express their opinions openly and feel that their contributions matter.
 It also measures awareness of the positions that Cargill has taken on equality and social justice.